SixArm/sixarm_sql_schema_examples/README.md

     deleted_by int,         -- for building apps that synchronize data deleted_on datetime,    -- or use eventually-consistent databases.

-    type varchar(255)       -- The "type" is a reserved word in some frameworks, typed int               -- which uses the field for single-table inheritance.
+    type varchar             -- The "type" is a reserved word in some frameworks, typed int               -- which uses the field for single-table inheritance.

     position int            -- For a record that has a specific position within a list